 The American society has never been so polarized as it is today (Banerjee,2019).
 Nowadays, hot-headed discussion of opposing wings reaches the levels of "high-decibel standing match", as compared by authors.
 The distinguishable feature of the current situation is that the views are polarized not only regarding the politics but also regarding the main social issues that are considered problematic and the set of actions to address them.
 Recent studies (Hawkins,2018) show that the core believes of individuals about gender roles or the source of success are better predictors of their political views rather than the income or demographic group they belong to.
 Therefore, they make a claim that an individual’s views on various policy issues greatly depend on the “affirmation of specific personal values” and not on actual facts or statistical data.
 Those basic beliefs play a great role in shaping society’s understanding of major issues from immigration to trade, from inequality to taxes, from healthcare to wealth distribution, etc. Consequently, the opinions can be greatly influenced by distorted information and pump up speeches of political figures.
 In turn, the opinions and ideological believes affect the way people behave or, for example, spend their income.

 The divide in opinions is also a common thing in healthcare expenditures.
 Rightists believe that the best approach in a healthcare is to expose consumers more directly to the medical costs with the minimal government interference in price controls.
-Common proposals by conservatives’ advocate for tax system reforms that would discriminate against people with less generous insurance plans (Cohn,2014).
+Common proposals by conservatives advocate for tax system reforms that would discriminate against people with less generous insurance plans (Cohn,2014).
 Leftist, on the other hand, raise a concern that described policy approaches will punish those who need medical protection the most – ones with medical conditions.

 Defining “good” and “bad” healthcare insurance

-While it is impossible to fully quantify the cost of a healthcare, most of the the researches selected money out-of-pocket as a proxy for the national healthcare spending (Kasper,1983; Saksena,2014).
+While it is impossible to fully quantify the cost of a healthcare, most of the researches selected money out-of-pocket as a proxy for the national healthcare spending (Kasper,1983; Saksena,2014).
 Further on discovering the determinants of national spending on a healthcare it is clear that income and financial aspects play a key role when selecting an insurance plan (Hitiris, 1992; Di Matteo, 2004).
 The question to be raised is: “Does the less maximum out-of-pocket payments indicate a better health insurance plan?”.
 The conventional answer would be “Yes”.
 In other words, the lower the cost of the maximum out-of-pocket payments the more accessible is the medicine.
 On the other hand, the lower costs are often associated with lower-quality services.
 Therefore, making a financial cost of a health insurance plan a gauge for the quality of the services.
 In other words, the amount of maximum out-of-pocket payments by households can serve as a proxy to what can be considered “bеtter” or “worse” healthcare plan.
 The higher the insurers ask to pay out-of-pocket, the more expensive are medical services and most probably the better the quality of service.
 Even though that view is conventional it can be contested as well, which is the limitation of this paper.

 Hypotheses and variables